The Ink Spill New Yorker Cartoonists Library

 Alan Dunn.
 Who's Paying for This Cab?
 A Book of Cartoons from the New Yorker.
 New York: Simon and Schuster, 1945.

 Alan Dunn.
 The Last Lath: An Architectural Record Book.
 New York: F.W.
 Dodge Corporation, 1947.

 Alan Dunn.
 East of Fifth: The Story of an Apartment House.
 New York: Simon and Schuster, 1948.

 Alan Dunn.
 Should It Gurgle?
 A Cartoon Portfolio 1946-1956.
 New York: Simon and Schuster, 1956.

 Alan Dunn.
 A Portfolio of Social Cartoons by Alan Dunn 1957-1968.
 New York: Simon and Schuster, 1968.

 Bob Eckstein.
 The Sea Below Us: The Missing Journal of Macky M. Blurb Inc., 2012.
-This is a privately printed lavishly illustrated softcover book, by the author of The History of the Snowman (Simon & Schuster, 2007) a book which contains a number of cartoons, including a chapter "The Best Snowman Cartoons".
+This is a privately printed lavishly illustrated softcover book by the author of The History of the Snowman (Simon & Schuster, 2007).
+The Snowman book contains a number of cartoons, including a chapter "The Best Snowman Cartoons".